scottnonnenberg/blog/pages/posts/2016-03-10-star-wars-cards.md

 ## Out-of-print collectibles

-I didn’t expect to find much.
+I didn't expect to find much.
 Surprisingly, I did find a [reasonably large group of people playing with printed overlays on top of their old cards](http://www.starwarsccg.org/).
 But you had to have the cards.
 So I continued my search: old and new card-specific [shops](http://www.ccgobsession.com/product_set.php?pi=8), [databases](http://swccg.polarhaven.net/), and [articles](http://kotaku.com/the-best-card-game-i-ever-played-died-13-years-ago-1626118464).

 After getting an initial feel for the space, I decided that my best option for jumping in was a large set of random cards. [*Category One Games*](http://www.categoryonegames.com/) does brisk business in single cards and comprehensive sets, but [their large grab bags](http://www.categoryonegames.com/products/search?q=star+wars+grab+bag) seemed to be a good deal.
-The per-card price couldn’t be beat.
+The per-card price couldn't be beat.
 In short order I had about 7,500 cards on their way to me.
 A heavy box.

-But I was in the zone, and I couldn’t stop.
+But I was in the zone, and I couldn't stop.
 I dipped my toe into the dangerous waters of Ebay collectibles, and [found lots and lots of cards for sale](http://www.ebay.com/sch/i.html?_nkw=star+wars+ccg).
-It wasn’t just single cards.
+It wasn't just single cards.
 It was total randomness, lots of unknown provenance.
 And it was also complete, mint or near-mint sets.
 Basically, what I dreamed of having when I was in High School: the full, pristine, binder, with no empty spaces.

 It became clear, as I searched, that all of the cards I was interested in were actually available.
 I was surprised!
 Cards spanning the entire original trilogy: A New Hope to Death Star II.
-But I didn’t know if it would last.
+But I didn't know if it would last.
 I sprang into action.

 In the span of 5 days, I had done it.
 Careful research and comparison, heart-poundingly last-minute auctions and comparatively calm Buy It Now clicks.
 Sometimes the loss of an auction was good - the price had gone above a comparable Buy It Now price.